Underbites Causes, Symptoms, and Treatments

 -Snoring and sleep apnea

 You may have had other orthodontic visits where the only underbite treatment choice was surgery.
 Some attempt to do orthodontic treatment, but result in an underbite still being present after treatment, or the underbite has become worse.
 Some attempt to correct the underbite by cutting down and placing crowns on all the front teeth.
-This hides the underbite since the teeth location is still the same but their shape is thicker to simulate a fixed underbite.
+This hides the underbite since the teeth' location is still the same but their shape is thicker to simulate a fixed underbite.
 The teeth will have decreased longevity and also compromise their long-term health since the teeth are shaved down.
-Here at Manoa Dental, we can treat your underbite without surgery and without extraction.
-Our unique method will move the teeth to its correct bite which will correct the jaw alignment, developed the midface for facial balance, and correct the underbite.
+Here at Manoa Dental, we can treat your underbite without surgery or teeth removal.
+Our unique method will move the teeth to their correct bite which will correct the jaw alignment, developed the midface for facial balance, and correct the underbite.

-When we treat your underbite, we can not only correct the underbite itself but can develop the midface, resolve functional issues just as TMJ disorder and airway, but give you not only a straight bite but facial balance and beauty, opened airway and healthy TMJ.
+When we treat your underbite, we can not only correct the underbite without surgery or teeth extractions or teeth slicing but we can also develop the midface, resolve functional issues just as TMJ disorder and airway, but give you not only a straight bite but facial balance and beauty, opened airway and healthy TMJ.
 Contact us to find out how we can help you!